tomjridge/kv-hash/Documentation.md

 When this happens, we also have to update the partition (see below), with the information that $l_1$ maps to (the identifier of) $b_1$ and $l_2$ maps to  $b_2$ (previously, the partition had a mapping for $l_1$ only).

 Aside: We might also consider reclaiming the old bucket after splitting, and reusing it.
 At the moment, this functionality is not implemented.
 It would require some care to ensure that readers with an old partition don't misinterpret a recycled bucket as a real bucket for the old partition.
 For this reason, one might want to add generation numbers to buckets.
 An alternative would be to store the bucket range inside the bucket itself.
 Whatever solution is chosen, a reader would need to restart the operation if the bucket was detected to be recycled.

+## Bucket store

+A bucket store is just a collection of buckets, typically backed by a file or mmap.
+A freelist of free buckets that can be used at the next merge is also maintained.